Chart Color Schemes

 Health performance in Gillieston Heights is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Gillieston Heights faces significant health challenges with common health conditions prevalent across all age groups but more so among older cohorts.
-Approximately 58% (~3,239 people) have private health cover, higher than the 52.8% average in Rest of NSW.
+Gillieston Heights faces significant health challenges, with common health conditions prevalent across all age groups but to a higher degree among older cohorts.
+Approximately 58% (~3,279 people) have private health cover, compared to 54.8% in Rest of NSW.

 Mental health issues and asthma are the most common medical conditions, affecting 12.2 and 9.7% of residents respectively.
-About 66.8% of residents report being free from medical ailments, compared to 63.4% in Rest of NSW.
-As of June 20XX, 8.9% (500 people) of residents are aged 65 and over, lower than the 15.4% average in Rest of NSW.
-Health outcomes among seniors require more attention due to specific challenges faced by this age group.
+66.8% of residents report no medical ailments, compared to 63.4% in Rest of NSW.
+As of 5 August 2021, 8.9% (506 people) are aged 65 and over, lower than the 15.4% in Rest of NSW.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health